-When Bob sends a telegram announcing that he has killed Jesse James, he goes into an American Telegraph Company office and uses an American Telegraph blank.
+When Robert Ford sends a telegram announcing that he has killed Jesse James, he goes into an American Telegraph Company office and uses an American Telegraph blank.
+The blank correctly identifies E. S. Sanford as American Telegraph's president, but the date (1882) is wrong.
 American Telegraph merged with Western Union in 1866.
-The blank correctly identifies E. S. Sanford as American Telegraph's president, but the date (1882) is fake.
-Furthermore, American Telegraph's lines ran along the Eastern seaboard, from New York to New Orleans.
+American Telegraph's lines ran along the Eastern seaboard, from New York to New Orleans.
 St. Joseph, Missouri, was in the territory of Illinois & Mississippi Telegraph Company, which later merged with Western Union.

-As the gang members wait during the day, to rob the train at Blue Cut during the night, one gang member recites a poem of Catullus ("My love says she would marry only me ..."); the words he recites are from a translation published in 1970, "Catullus: The Complete Poems for American Readers", by Reney Myers and Robert J. Ormsby.
+As the gang members wait during the day to rob the train at Blue Cut that night, one gang member recites a poem by Catullus ("My love says she would marry only me ...").
+The words are from "Catullus: The Complete Poems for American Readers", by Reney Myers and Robert J. Ormsby, published in 1970.

-When the photographer photographs Jessie James's corpse, he replaces the lens cap on the camera and then thanks everyone for standing still.
-He then removes the film holder from the back of the camera and doesn't insert a dark slide to protect the sheet of film.
-Either the film would have gotten ruined, or if the dark-slide wasn't removed before taking the photo, no image would have been recorded.
+When the photographer photographs Jessie James's corpse, he replaces the lens cap on the camera and thanks everyone for standing still.
+He then removes the film holder from the back of the camera, without inserting a dark slide to protect the sheet of film.
+The film would have been ruined.
+If the dark slide wasn't removed before taking the photo, no image would have been recorded.

-When Jesse is shot by Robert Ford, his wife is laying over him screaming and crying.
-The whole while Jesse's eyes are closed, at one point they cut to Robert, and cut back, Jesse's eyes are clearly wide open.
-They cut back and away once more and his eyes are closed again.
-(Possibly deliberate choice by filmmakers, to indicate Ford's state of mind.)
+When Robert Ford shoots Jesse James, James's wife lays over him, screaming and crying.
+Jesse's eyes are closed.
+When the shot cuts to Ford, then back to James, his eyes are clearly wide open.
+After another cut away, James's eyes are closed again.
+(It may have been a deliberate choice by filmmakers, to indicate Ford's state of mind.)

-When Dick Liddil awakens and goes downstairs to investigate a noise he takes a revolver from under his pillow and cocks it.
-A second later as he goes down the steps by candle light the pistol is clearly not cocked.
+When Dick Liddil wakes up and goes downstairs to investigate a noise, he takes a revolver from under his pillow and cocks it.
+A second later, as he goes down the steps by candle light, the pistol is clearly not cocked.

-When Jesse James and Charley Ford cross a frozen river Jesse wipes away the snow to check the ice thickness.
+When Jesse James and Charley Ford cross a frozen river, Jesse wipes away the snow to check the ice thickness.
 He also fires 3 rounds from his revolver into the ice.
-In a subsequent shot of the ice you can see the brushed away snow and a fish swimming under the ice, yet there is no evidence of the 3 shots Jesse fired into that spot.
+In a subsequent shot the brushed away snow is visible, and a fish swims under the ice, with no evidence of the 3 shots James fired.